Home » Tools » Home Construction » The Best Trim Installation Tools For DIY or Pro

 • Locating studs to nail trim to the wall.

-When it comes to installing baseboard your finished quality WILL be judged by how close the baseboard is hugging the wall.
-And, while you might not have planned a stud finder as a must-have trim installation tool you’ll want to use one with blue tape to make stud locations when nailing.
+When installing a baseboard, your quality WILL be judged by how close the baseboard is hugging the wall.
+And, while you might not have planned a stud finder as a must-have trim installation tool, you’ll want to use one with blue tape to make stud locations when nailing.

 7. Portable Air Compressor to power nailers